Tire Wear Pollution: An Overlooked Environmental Crisis

 5. Regulatory and Policy Measures

-Develop comprehensive tracking and reporting mechanisms for tire wear
+Develop tracking and reporting mechanisms for tire wear.

 6. Environmental Capture Strategies

-Create wetland and green infrastructure to intercept and filter particles
+Implement wetlands and green infrastructure to intercept particles.

 7. Material Innovation